-The admissions coordinator will determine if you are eligible for transfer credit based on the official transcripts and official course descriptions that you provide.
+An admissions coordinator will determine if you are eligible for transfer credit based on the official transcripts and official course descriptions that you provide.

-Factors that effect transfer credit include:
+Factors that affect transfer credit include:

 The assessment of your transfer credits will be made once you have confirmed and met all of the conditions outlined in your Offer of Admission.